Skip to main content

 Planet Press old ice.pdf (PDF document, 1.5 MB)

-This is a kids' version of the EGU article: 'The oldest ice core – Finding a 1.5 million-year record of Earth’s climate'.
+This is a kids' version of the EGU article: 'A breath of fresh (1.5 million year old!) air'.
 It was written by Jane Robb and reviewed for scientific content by Sam Illingworth and Kathryn Adamson and for educational content by Abigail Morton.
 We are also grateful to Valérie Masson-Delmotte for her comments.

 Translations